Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### 2. With the projection matrix

-The projection paramters, defind by the field of view and the aspect ratio are stored in the projection matrix.
+The projection parameters, defined by the field of view and the aspect ratio are stored in the projection matrix.
 Therefore the viewport position can be recovered by the values from the projection matrix, from a symmetrical perspective projection.

 Note the relation between projection matrix, field of view and aspect ratio: